An analysis of the stationary operation of atomic clocks

 An important property of the Fisher information is that it decreases by processing of the information.
-The Fisher information associated to the family $\Phi \circ \alpha (\cdot)$ is always less than equal\footnote{In fact the equality holds if and only if $\Phi \circ \alpha$ is a sufficient statistics for $\varphi$.} to the Fisher information associated to the family $\alpha(\cdot)$.
-This fact allows to simplify the notation in the proofs below: We average over the conditional probability distribution $p(\hat \varphi|\varphi)$ and keep in mind that the Fisher information of Eq.~(\ref{Fclas}) satisfies
+For any fix estimator $\Phi$, the Fisher information associated to the conditional probability distribution $p(\hat \varphi| \varphi)$ is always less than equal to the Fisher information associated to the family $p(\mu | \varphi)$,

+We will use this inequality repeatedly in the proofs of this section without a further comment.

 The original Cramer-Rao bound (that we present in an integrated version) is the following statement. \begin{proposition} Suppose that $\hat \varphi$ is an unbiased estimation (i.e. an estimation based on an unbiased estimator) of a random variable $\varphi$.
 Then